Anomalous pumping in the non-Hermitian Rice-Mele model: Model Hamiltonian

 In the thermodynamic limit, $\theta \to -\ln (\chi)$.~With this,~Eq.~(\ref{eqn:energy_eigenvalue}) gives $E \to \pm \Delta$, representing the edge modes.
 The corresponding wavefunctions are obtained to be

 with $n= 1,2,\dots,N$.
 Evidently, the edge state probabilities vanish either at sublattices A or sublattices B.

-In contrast to the topological boundary modes, the energy eigenvalues of skin modes are obtained by substituting the {\it real} $\Theta$ solution in Eq.~\ref{eqn:energy_eigenvalue}.
+In contrast to the topological boundary modes, the energy eigenvalues of skin modes are obtained by substituting the {\it real} $\Theta$ solution in Eq.~(\ref{eqn:energy_eigenvalue}).
 The corresponding eigenstates are

 with $n= 1,2,\dots,N$.
 In our case $|z| > 1$ (since $v_{r} > v_{l}$) which causes the eigenstates of all skin modes to localize at the right boundary.
-These skin modes are present on both the sites (A and B) as shown in Fig.~\ref{fig:wavefunction_edge_skin_size_16}, corroborating distinct nature of the topological boundary and skin modes.
-Note that the wavefunctions obtained here denotes the {\it right} wavefunctions introduced earlier.
+These skin modes are present on both the sites (A and B) as shown in Fig.~\ref{fig:wavefunction_edge_skin_size_16}, corroborating the distinct nature of the topological boundary and skin modes.
+Note that the wavefunctions obtained here denote the {\it right} wavefunctions introduced earlier.

 A similar analysis for the {\it left} wavefunction gives left boundary-localized skin modes instead of right boundary.
-This is easy to see since left wavefunction are obtained using eigenvalue equation with $H^{\dag}$ instead of $H$.
+This is easy to see since the left wave function is obtained using an eigenvalue equation with $H^{\dag}$ instead of $H$.
 It is equivalent to performing an interchange of $v_{l}$ and $v_{r}$ in the above analysis which in turn gives $|z| < 1$, and hence we obtain results for left boundary modes.